 Now, want to listen metal music?
 Go to genre section at iTunes sidebar and choose metal.
 You will hear all songs from System of a Down and Metallica.
 Or want to only hear System of a Down?
 Then go to artist section and select System of a Down.

-Library system provides many other features, like custom playlists, mark loved songs, last played date & time etc. If you really don’t want to use library system and you want to purchase iPod, get iPod touch.
+Library system provides many other features, like custom playlists, to mark loved songs, last played date & time etc. If you really don’t want to use library system and you want to purchase iPod, get iPod touch.
 It has iOS, where you can download music apps working with folder system with no library.
-Same aplies for iPhones and iPads.
+The same applies for iPhones and iPads.